Am I eligible to file for a stalking protection order?

 Can I file for a stalking protection order if I am a minor?

-If you are younger than 18 but at least 15 years old, you can file for a stalking protection order on your own, without permission from an adult.
-You may also petition on behalf of another minor child who is a family or household member if that child asks you to and if you are capable of representing the other minor’s interests.1 An adult who is your parent, legal guardian, or custodian can also file on your behalf if you prefer.2 If you are under 15, you will need an adult or a minor at least 15 years old who is a family or household member to file for you.3
+If you are between 15 and 18 years old, you can file for a stalking protection order on your own, without permission from an adult.
+You may also file a petition on behalf of another minor child who is a family or household member, if that child asks you to and if you are capable of representing the other minor’s interests.1 An adult who is your parent, legal guardian, or custodian can also file on your behalf if you prefer.2 If you are under 15, you will need an adult or someone at least 15 years old who is a family or household member to file for you.3

 1 R.C.W. § 7.105.100(2)